LA3QMA/TM-V71_TM-D710-Kenwood/MEMORYMAP.md

 | 05    | VHF  |
 | 08    | UHF  |

+Experimentation has shown that setting the high bit of the Band byte will disable the channel, so it can be used as a disable.

 The second byte is a bitfield:

 | Bit | Description |